 After making a few notes on the fly and blocking time in my diary to write this report, I get back on the road home to Cardiff.

-Luckily I manage to get home in time to get the girls without having to make any frantic phone calls to see if someone can collect them because a meeting’s overran or a client call has taken a little longer or I’ve been stuck in traffic.
+Luckily I manage to get back to school in time to collect the girls from after school club without having to make any frantic phone calls to see if someone can collect them because a meeting’s overran or a client call has taken a little longer or I’ve been stuck in traffic.
 I work very hard to create a sense of continuity for them; that’s what my sister and I grew up with and it’s been of huge benefit to both of us.
 My Mother went out to work and ran a business when I was younger and growing up so I’ve been used to seeing that nothing comes without hard work and that you can be whatever you want to be.
 It’s important to me that my girls grow up with the same ethic I did and know that they can choose their own path.

 Spending this time with them is so important to me and I love to hear about their days whilst I’m having dinner with them.
 I get them ready for bed, which does not go smoothly because they both want to stay up late, but we manage in the end.